Unloved Daughters: 7 Strategies for Dealing with the Wounds

 One way to still that voice is to become the narrator of your own story by writing it.
-The work of James Pennebaker and others has shown that there are important benefits to writing your own narrative; as they write, generally, the act of telling your story allows you to “organize and remember events in a coherent fashion while integrating thoughts and feelings.
+The work of James Pennebaker and others has shown that there are important benefits to writing your own narrative; as they have written, generally, the act of telling your story allows you to “organize and remember events in a coherent fashion while integrating thoughts and feelings.
 In essence, this gives individuals a sense of predictability and control over their lives.
 Once an experience has structure and meaning, it would follow that the emotional effects are more manageable.”
 For the adult unloved daughter whose mother dictated her daughter's view of herself and the relationship during childhood and adolescence, writing her own story can be a bold act of reclamation.
-Becoming the writer of your own life will also help you see yourself through your own eyes, as well as paint a coherent picture of the relationship which will help you manage your emotions.
+Becoming the writer of your own life will also help you see yourself through your own eyes, as well as paint a coherent picture of the relationship, which will help you manage your emotions.

 2. Using Positive Memories

 Drawing on explicit memories can also help.
 I have found that looking through photographs can be a telling experience; I have seen my mother’s coldness captured on film.
-I’ve also been able to see that the child she called unlovable and, later, “fat” was actually neither.
+I’ve also been able to see that the child whom she called unlovable and “fat” was actually neither.
 And I’ve seen and remembered the look of pleasure on the faces of those who loved me.
 Therapist F. Diane Barth suggests:

 “You think about the people who love you—a grandparent, aunt or uncle, sibling, or close friend—and think about what they like about you.
 If you find that inner critical voice shutting you down—telling you that they’re faking it, that they really don’t like you anyway, that you’re fooling yourself—ask yourself why they would do that?
 What would make them pretend to like you?”

-One woman puts this in a real world context, remarking that overcoming the tendency to blame herself has been the hardest: “I always blame myself first…for everything.
+One woman puts this in a real-world context, remarking that overcoming the tendency to blame herself has been the hardest: “I always blame myself first…for everything.
 Even when I know something is out of my control.”
 Shifting your thoughts at that moment of self-blame to those who love and appreciate you can help steady you.

 Becoming as aware as you can be of the “default settings” your childhood experiences have bequeathed is an important strategy, as are taking ownership of your own narrative and deliberately shifting your perspective on emotional events.